Expository Essay: 3 Building Blocks to Propose an Idea and Defend It

 Sometimes college students are instructed to re-state the thesis, and this puzzles them.
 It doesn't mean re-writing the thesis statement word for word.
 You should express your thesis statement in a new way.

-With our smart phone topic, you would have come up with three points to support your thesis statement.
+For example, here's how you could approach the conclusion for our smartphone essay.

-After brainstorming, you might decide the benefits of smart phones in the workplace are improved productivity, better communication and increased mobility.
+You've come up with three points to support your thesis statement, and you've explored these three points in your body paragraphs.
+After brainstorming, you might decide the benefits of smartphones in the workplace are improved productivity, better communication, and increased mobility.

 Your conclusion is the time to remind your reader of these points with concise language.
 Your reader should be able to read the conclusion alone and still come away with the basic ideas of your essay.